TheSignPainter98/adjust-keys/README.md

 I wrote this in Python for two reasons:

-1. There exists a large, well-documented Python API for Blender.
+1. There exists a large, well-documented Python API for Blender
 2. Anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges

 Of course, using Python was really annoying due to it’s basically useless type system and its failure to report errors ahead of time which made development a pain as usual.